ELFROTomaszFronczek/HAM-radio-control-software/README.md

 An example of a simple radio control program.
 Requires omnirig to be installed.
 It allows you to change the frequency, mode, and the ability to transmit. link to dxAtlas omnirig: https://www.dxatlas.com/omnirig/

+- Automatic NTP clock synchronize
+- Program can work with frequency offset (ex.for sattelite transmisions)
 - Added TRX custom commands controll based on Yaesu manuals.
 - Added POTA/SOTA/WWFF/DXCluster program window.
 You can use frequencies directly from POTA etc. spots and activations(by double click on grid row).
 Callsign is copied to clipboard.
-- Added "doppler module" this is an experimental module that changes frequency over time.
+- Added "doppler module" this is an experimental module that changes frequency over time (ex.for sattelite transmisions).
 I'm not sure if this is a sensible solution.

 <hr/>

-I provide all modules with C# source codes.
+I am providing these modules with source code in C# enyoy.

 Tomasz Fronczek SP4THK